audreyfeldroy/favicon-cheat-sheet/README.rst

 **Why absolute paths?**
 Some Firefox versions require absolute paths.
 Since all browsers support them, it's the simplest choice.

+**Why not append a query string to force-refresh for all visitors?**
+Some proxies and load balancers can fail to read query strings in edge cases.

 Contribute!
 -----------